 Important Notes: Graduation requirements have recently changed for math.
-Students entering grade 12 in September are only required to completed 1 credit in math at the grade 11 level (Fin and Workplace 110 OR Foundations 110).
-However, students entering grade 11 in September need to complete 2 math credits.
+Students entering grade 11 or 12 in September need to complete 2 math credits.
 Please refer to the diagram bellow for the various options.

 It is important to confirm entrance requirements for the specific program(s) in which you are interested.
 Requirements may vary between institutions and programs of study.